 The Anchor Inn, Seatown

 Enjoy breakfast, full a la carte (with super seafood) or just a drink on the covered terrace and cliff garden overlooking the beach.
 It’s first-come, first-served and they’ll always try and find you a place.
-Every day from around 10am until dusk, from Mon 12 April.
+Every day from around 10am until dusk.

 Hare & Hounds, Bath